theupdateframework/taps/candidate-tuf-versions.md

 ## Use case 5: Existing TUF clients

 Existing TUF clients will still expect to download and parse metadata that uses the current TUF version even once this TAP is implemented on repositories.
-Before this TAP there was no method for determining compatibility between a client and repository, so existing clients should be supported while this change is being implemented on TUF repositories.
+Before this TAP there was no method for determining compatibility between a client and repository, so existing clients should be supported while this change is being implemented on TUF clients and repositories.

 # Rationale

 To allow for updates to the TUF specification while considering all of the above use cases, a client must be able to parse metadata from multiple repositories or roles that are using different versions of the TUF specification.
 However, secure and reliable verification of metadata requires that the TUF client is able to compare metadata from multiple sources.
 This comparison is not possible if changes to the TUF specification add or change metadata fields.
 This TAP proposes a system for maintaining multiple TUF versions while ensuring that a client is able to compare metadata from the same version.

-Non-breaking changes may happen independently on clients and repositories.
-Any specification versions that do not contain breaking changes may be updated to without worrying about compatibility.
+As they do not affect compatibility, non-breaking changes may happen independently on clients and repositories.
+Any specification versions that do not contain breaking changes may be updated to at any time without worrying about compatibility.
 This TAP clarifies how TUF version numbers are formatted so that breaking changes are distinct from non-breaking changes.

 In this TAP, repositories support multiple versions by separating versions with breaking changes into different directories.
 These directories allow a client to choose the most recent metadata they support while allowing for flexibility in how long a client will take to update to a new spec version.
 Similarly, allowing the client to maintain multiple versions allows the client to use metadata from multiple directories that are not in communication and so do not coordinate an update to the most recent TUF specification.